thycotic/alm-docs/get-started/reqs-ver/index.md

 Instructions related to Secret Server requirements appear in [Integrate ALM with Secret Server](../integ-secret-serv/).

-## An Active Directory Installation
+## Active Directory Installation

-You must have an Active Directory Domain Controller on **Windows Server 2012** or later, *or* **Azure AD Domain Services** and a User account with the privileges to create an AD account (for ALM to use) that will be privileged, itself, to create accounts in AD.
-ALM will authenticate to Active Directory using that account.
+* An Active Directory Domain Controller on **Windows Server 2012 or later** or **Azure AD Domain Services**.

-* ALM Users create proxies for new Active Directory service accounts in ALM, and ALM replicates these in Active Directory, creating the actual service accounts.

-* ALM supports only Active Directory, but future releases may support other directory services.
+* A User account privileged to create Active Directory accounts.
+ALM will run authenticate into AD as an account with permission to create other AD accounts.

 For details on integration with Active Directory, see [Integrate ALM with Active Directory](../integ-active-dir/).